 Running a promotion or sale as a website owner isn’t always the most convenient part of running the site.
 Sales often don’t begin or end during typical operating hours, many times beginning and ending with the start of a calendar day instead.
-Using Divi’s condition options, you can now have set-it-and-forget-it sales banners pop up (and disappear) precisely when you need them to.
+Using the new condition options for Divi, you can now have set-it-and-forget-it sales banners pop up (and disappear) precisely when you need them to.
 You can be forgetful, in a different time zone, or even conked out asleep, and your website will still reveal a sales banner at precisely the time you choose.
 Your promo will be ready even if you’re not.
 Let’s dig in and see how to accomplish this wizardry.

 How to Reveal a Sales Banner at Midnight Precisely